 Using The SELinux Switch app, it is easier than ever to toggle between Enforcing and Permissive SELinux modes.
 The app offers a clean and functional UI to get the job done within a few taps.

 In order to change SELinux mode and set SELinux Permissive, you will first have to download and install ‘The SELinux Switch’ app.
 Unfortunately, the app is not available on the Play Store.

 You can install the app through two different methods – by manually installing the APK, which is the easiest.
 Or, by flashing the installer zip through TWRP.
 The latter is available in case if the APK installation method fails for some reason.

-To begin, you must first enable “Unknown sources” (Nougat & below) or “Install unknown apps” (Oreo) option in the Settings.
+To begin, you must first enable “Unknown sources” (Nougat & below) or “Install unknown apps” (Android Oreo and Android Pie) option in the Settings.
 This is required if you’re installing an app from sources other than the Play Store.

-- Nougat or below: Go to Settings > Security.
+- Android Nougat or below: Go to Settings > Security.

-- Android Oreo: Go to Settings > Apps & notifications > Advanced > Special app access > Install unknown apps.
+- Android Oreo or Pie: Go to Settings > Apps & notifications > Advanced > Special app access > Install unknown apps.

 After you have enabled this option, download the latest “The SELinux Switch” APK: Download Link